-THR We want to send all pixels with ratio channel DN > ~1.8 to display (bitmap) Input = the ratio channel parameters - minimum threshold = choose your value (maybe 1.8) no value needed for maximum Run Check display - too much, too little or good enough ?
-Compare with 654 composite by clicking bitmap on and off Try different values and settle on your best option Then run THR again and save to your rh2015.pix file We could then run BIT2POLY same as we did last week, to create glacier vectors.
+THR We want to send all pixels with ratio channel DN e.g. > ~1.8 to display (bitmap) Input = the ratio channel parameters - minimum threshold = choose your value (maybe 1.8) no value needed for maximum Run Check display - too much, too little or good enough ?
+Compare with 654 composite by clicking bitmap on and off Try different values and settle on your best option Then run THR again and save to your rh2015.pix file (NEVER untitled.pixyawn!)
+We could then run BIT2POLY as we did last week, to create glacier vectors.